vineelbhatti/ywsos2021_web/README.md

 YoungWonks Open Source Project Summer 2021 v0.1

-This project is an open source initiative by youngwonks students to put their coding skills to We, at YoungWonks, always believe in contributing towards a good cause in society.
+This project is an open source initiative by youngwonks students to put their coding skills to work.
+We, at YoungWonks, always believe in contributing towards a good cause in society.
 The coding skills of our students put us in a place where they can contribute in a way that has a social impact.
 It is with this in mind, that the students of YoungWonks have decided to engage in a socially beneficial open source coding  real-world production level project.

 ## Clone the code repository